AstroVPK/kali/README.md

 5. `cffi`

-  The C foreign Function Interface `cffi` is used to make the libcarma.so library calls from Python.
+  The C Foreign Function Interface `cffi` is used to make the libcarma.so library calls from Python.
 It can be installed into Anaconda using